samueldjack/LinkTagHelperMemoryLeak/README.md

 The memory leak occurs in the following circumstances:
 - The asp-append-version="true" tag is used on a <link/> element where the href points to a file which doesn't exist
-- WebApplicationFactory is used to start and stop instances of the Web Application repeatedly.
+- WebApplicationFactory is used to start and stop instances of the Web Application repeatedly with requests being made to the page containing the <link/> tag.

 # Running the example code
 1. Pull the code